Pearl Harbor Naval Shipyard

 During World War I, Pearl Harbor played a significant role in helping defend the West Coast of the nation.
 It was known as the “Gibraltar of the Pacific.”

-Once the Great Depression hit the U.S., production and expansion slowed down considerably at the shipyard for many years, which lasted until the start of the 2nd world war.
+Once the Great Depression hit the U.S., production and expansion slowed considerably at the shipyard for many years, lasting until World War II.

 In 1941, Pearl Harbor was attacked and bombed by Japan.
 It became one of the most well-known and one of the most tragic events in U.S. history.